BASEBALL - Summer 2023

 Registration Form and Fees

 The player's current grade level determines the league they are eligible to participate.
-Pre-K (going into kindergarten fall 2022) and kindergartners will play T-Ball.
-1st, 2nd, and 3rd graders will play Coach-Pitch.
+Pre-K (going into kindergarten fall 2023) and kindergartners play T-Ball.
+1st, 2nd, and 3rd graders play Coach-Pitch.

 Boy's T-Ball Coach-Pitch

 Grades: **Pre-K and Kindergarten 1st, 2nd, and 3rd

 Game Days: Tuesday/Thursday Tuesday/Thursday

 **Must be entering kindergarten in fall 2023 (including the requirement of reaching 5 years old on or before 7/31/23)

 Each team is provided bats and balls for practices and games.
 All players will need to provide their own batting helmet, baseball glove, pants, and hat.
 While shorts are acceptable, pants are recommended given the abrasive nature of the playing surface.
 Metal cleats are not allowed.
 Tennis shoes or shoes with soft rubber or molded cleats may be worn.
 Please note: All batting helmets used by players participating in coach-pitch must have a face mask.

 Youth participating in Wahoo Parks and Recreation youth sports need to have two uniform t-shirts, one red and one blue.
 The playing schedule dictates which color shirt to wear for each game.
 These shirts are used for all youth sport programs and are available in a variety of youth and adult sizes and can be purchased at the Civic Center.